From the Baseball Diamond to the Golf Green

 He serves on several Boards, with appointments including the National Association of Manufacturers; Chairman of the Board, Killebrew-Thompson Memorial Foundation; Board of Trustees, Bryant University in Smithfield, RI; and Board of Governors, Minneapolis Club.
 Joe also served on the Board of Arctic Cat Inc., an off-road vehicle performance company, from 2012-2017.

 Joe and his wife, Kathi, have homes in Minnesota, California, and Wisconsin.
-They have two children, Katelyn, a professional equestrian and riding instructor, and Joseph III, a submarine officer in the United States Navy serving in Kings Bay Georgia with his wife Shelley.
+They have two children, Katelyn, a professional equestrian and riding instructor, and Joseph III, a submarine officer in the United States Navy serving in Groton, Connecticut with his wife Shelley.
 Joe and Kathi are proud grandparents and enjoy spending time with their growing family, especially granddaughters Holly and Roxy.

 Brian Zivicky